shicks/ahep/site/modules/2001-fireboat/index.md

 {.nowrap}

-When reading _Fireboat_, you may notice that the author, Maira Kalman, is playing with the text.
+When reading _Fireboat_, you may notice that the author/illustrator, Maira Kalman, is playing with the text.
 Look at the cover.
 The sub-title of the book, (“The Heroic Adventures of the John J. Harvey”), is in an arc, like the words were pumped out of a firehose.
 The author’s name, in the lower right,  looks like it is floating on gentle water ripples.
 On the first page, the word “big” is printed in a larger font and “small” uses a smaller font size.
 Some words follow the curves of the artwork (George Washington Bridge).
-This is called semantic  typography, where the shape and position of the words themselves have meaning.
+This is called "semantic typography," where the shape and position of the words themselves have meaning.
 Read through the story and ask your kids to point out instances of semantic typography.
 Then, ask them why they think the author used it?

 Finally, ask them to write a sentence, paragraph, or short story that uses semantic typography.